youkaicountry/yknytt/README.md

 There must be a worlds directory in the project root (or next to the binary if you have exported).

-Place unpacked worlds in that directory.
+Place packed (.knytt.bin) or unpacked worlds in that directory.